dynamo/dynamo/README.md

 4) Create a project: `mix dynamo path/to/your/app`

 Congratulations!
-You created your first Dynamo app!
+You created your first Dynamo!
 Let's run it:

 1) Go to your app